 View on Facebook

-With careful management and top pet parenting though, pet diabetes can often be successfully avoided.
-Here’s everything you need to know about the warning signs, treatment, and diagnosis of diabetes in dogs and cats.
+With careful management and top pet parenting though, pet diabetes can sometimes be successfully avoided, however, it can’t be cured.
+Explore warning signs, treatment, and diagnosis of diabetes in dogs and cats.

 For example, the risk for diabetes in cats increases by four times when your cat is classed as obese.
 And if that wasn’t enough motivation to keep the weight off your pet, obesity often also brings with it a plethora of related conditions.